 Ways to Get Involved

 Project teams are generally groups of five to 20 individuals, including at least two team leaders, graduate and undergraduate students, who work together to address a societal challenge through interdisciplinary research and outreach.
 Projects generally last nine to 12 months.
 Besides leading a team, faculty may opt to participate on a project team as a contributor, providing occasional guidance.
-Staff, graduate students, postdocs and trainees/fellows may also co-lead projects, but all projects must have at least one faculty team leader.
+Staff, graduate students, postdocs and trainees/fellows may also co-lead projects, but all projects must include at least one faculty team leader.

 Faculty may propose a project through our annual call for proposals which runs from early September to early November of each year.
 Faculty are invited to reach out at any time to discuss potential project team ideas.
 We will occasionally consider off-cycle proposals for projects addressing emerging or time-sensitive issues of strategic importance.